Experienced Ocular Surface Disease Treatment South Florida

 Pregnancy: Patients who are pregnant have special considerations; if they have built up to maintenance dose prior to pregnancy, immunotherapy can be continued with the typical risk vs. benefit analysis being taken into consideration.
 If they become pregnant before immunotherapy, or during their buildup phase, then immunotherapy treatment shouldn’t be used.

 Autoimmune Disorders: Potential adverse effects may occur in select patients with autoimmune diseases; the decision to use immunotherapy treatment must be considered on a case-by-case basis with evaluating the risks vs. benefits of such therapy.

 Unstable Asthma: Patients with severe unstable asthma may be at an increased risk for systemic reactions.
 Most fatalities have occurred in patients with unstable asthma.
 The decision to use immunotherapy in these patients must be considered as the potential risks may outweigh the potential benefits.

 Beta Blockers: Patients on beta blockers may have an increased severity of allergic symptoms and are more refractory to emergency epinephrine if needed.
 Careful consideration of patients on beta-blockers should be considered when treating with immunotherapy.

 If you’re suffering from allergies, don’t just mask your symptoms.
 We have Ocular Surface Disease treatment options available.
-Call us at 954-452-9922 to schedule your testing.
+Contact or call us at 954-519-4030 to schedule your testing.
 Allergy testing is covered by Medicare and all major insurances.

 Find out if you are a good candidate for the LASIK procedureYes